FierceEagle/fierceeagle.github.io/index.md

 Most of the correlations are rather weak.
 Nevertheless, they can provide interesting explanations for the results initially obtained by the authors of the original paper.
 There, they discovered a decreasing representativeness and number of transactions in areas of south of London.
-An interesting titbit to add to this is that this seems to be the case especially in areas closer to the Home Counties.
+An interesting tidbit to add to this is that this seems to be the case especially in areas closer to the Home Counties.
 These areas are made up mostly of the old white middle class leaving the urban core of London in the wake of suburbanisation during the post-war years, which was later followed by middle-class immigrant communities.
 A further hypothesis to be consider in this regard is the direction of this effect.
 Put more plainly, do the inhabitants of these areas choose Tesco as their store, or does Tesco choose these inhabitants as their customers.